brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Semuc Champey

 Semuc Champey is a remote jungle paradise known for turquoise limestone pools that cascade above an underground river.
 It's a long journey on terrible roads, but definitely worth visiting.
 I stayed in nearby Lanquin, which is tiny but very scenic.
 At my hilltop hostel I met Joe & Charlotte, with whom I played a lot of board games.
 No light pollution means the stars are incredible here.
 Evenings were well spent watching sunsets from the pool, surrounded by the glow of fairy lights and an endless jungle.
-The national park was 30 mins away, which we reached by [hitch-hiking](https://youtube.com/shorts/G7fSvSi2JKg?is=crqMaAEnoypnEDf_).
+The national park was thirty minutes away, which we reached by [hitch-hiking](https://youtube.com/shorts/G7fSvSi2JKg?is=crqMaAEnoypnEDf_).

 The park sits where the Cahabón River disappears into deep limestone caves.
 This looks terrifying in person and gives Semuc Champey it's name; translating to *Underground River*.
 I did all the tourtisty things; caving through tight passages by candlelight, the giant [rope swing](https://youtube.com/shorts/2cJ6PKUKBqg?is=xTPMQTi-jBLF_aJb), swimming under a waterfall and tubing down the river.
 Then the steep hike to the main viewpoint, and finally relaxing in the many pools.
 It's a fun place to explore, jumping and swimming your way around the ledges and waterfalls to see all it has to offer.